lebedec/bumaga/README.md

 # Using

-Bumaga doesn't implement drawing, doesn't limit your application with any details of concrete graphics API.
-But here few examples with popular graphics solutions witch should help to understand how it works:
+Bumaga doesn't implement drawing.
+But here few examples with popular graphics solutions witch should help to understand how to implement it:

 * WIP: [Skia+Metal+Winit](examples/skia-metal-winit-app)
+* TODO: Windows + DirectX
 * [SDL2](examples/sdl2-app)
 * TODO: Vulkan
 * TODO: bevy